 - Common government tactics

-Not only that, but you can turn on their proxy and get a little bit of anonymity from:
+Not only that.
+You can turn on its proxy and get a little bit of anonymity from:

 - School networks

-While their name may not be recognizable, some of the people associated with the development of this browser are:
+While the name may not be recognizable, some of the people associated with the development of this browser are:

-- It was developed by Hidden Reflex, a large software development company.
+- Hidden Reflex, a large software development company, is the browser’s developer.

 - Rob Malda, Slashdot’s founder, is on the Board of Directors.